gkc/fatfractal-code-samples/TaggedLocations/README.md

 The app is simple - it allows the user to create "events" and tag them, and stores all data on the device using CoreData.
 The original ReadMe is [here](ReadMe.txt)

 I've made some simple modifications to
-* Also store all of the user's events in a FatFractal backend
+* Also store all of the user's events, along with all of the tagsm in a FatFractal backend
 * 'sync' the user's events when the app starts up, by retrieving any events that have been modified, for example on another device

 #### Overview of the mods to the original Apple sample code: